 - Will you use it to stream movies and TV shows from various Streaming Apps or IPTV services?

 - Do you want to play games on your Android TV Box?

 Best Android TV Boxes

-If you’re new to cord-cutting, I suggest first using an Android TV Box that is distributed by a reputable manufacturer such as Amazon, or NVIDIA.
+If you’re new to cord-cutting, we suggest first using an Android TV Box that is distributed by a reputable manufacturer such as Amazon, NVIDIA, MECOOL, or Google.

 These distributors usually provide ongoing updates which should provide a quality streaming system for at least two to three years.

 If you’re more technically inclined and like tinkering with electronics then a generic stock Android TV Box may be right for you.

 Keep in mind that these usually don’t receive future Android updates and support is very minimal.

 Don’t get too hung up on the fact that you might not receive future Android updates.